19 Apr Your first week of breastfeeding, how to get off to the breast start!

 3) You do not have to endure nipple pain

 Nipple pain is common in the early stages of breastfeeding.
 Feeding is new to your body and initially,can be tough on the delicate skin (barrier cream can really help).
 But that doesn’t mean that it should be blindly accepted.
 Nipple cracking or bleeding indicates that baby is exerting too much pressure on the nipple.
 To allay some of this pain, unlatch your baby, adjust your breastfeeding position and try to get baby latched more deeply.
-If these simple adjustments don’t work, you can take our free workshop on breastfeeding to refine your technique.
+If these simple adjustments don’t work, you can take try our ultimate breastfeeding class to help refine your technique.